hoytech/negentropy/README.md

     ne.seal();

-*  `timestamp` should be a JS number
+*  `timestamp` should be a JS `Number`
 *  `id` should be a hex string, `Uint8Array`, or node.js `Buffer`

-On the client-side, create an initial message, and then transmit it to the server, receive the response, and `reconcile` until complete:
+On the client-side, create an initial message, and then transmit it to the server, receive the response, and `reconcile` until complete (signified by returning `null` for `newMsg`):

-    let msg = ne.initiate();
+    let msg = await ne.initiate();

-    while (msg.length != 0) {
+    while (msg.length !== null) {
         let response = queryServer(msg);
-        let [newMsg, have, need] = ne.reconcile(msg);
+        let [newMsg, have, need] = await ne.reconcile(msg);
         msg = newMsg;
         // handle have/need
     }

 *  The output `msg`s and the IDs in `have`/`need` are hex strings, but you can set `ne.wantUint8ArrayOutput = true` if you want `Uint8Array`s instead.

-The server-side is similar, except it doesn't create an initial message, and there are no `have`/`need` arrays:
+The server-side is similar, except it doesn't create an initial message, there are no `have`/`need` arrays, and `newMsg` will never be `null`:

     while (1) {
         let msg = receiveMsgFromClient();
-        let [response] = ne.reconcile(msg);
+        let [newMsg] = await ne.reconcile(msg);
-        respondToClient(response);
+        respondToClient(newMsg);
     }

+* The `initiate()` and `reconcile()` methods are async because the `crypto.subtle.digest()` browser API is async.
+* Timestamp values greater than `Number.MAX_VALUE` will currently cause failures.

+### Rust

+A third-party Rust implementation by Yuki Kishimoto is available in the [rust-negentropy](https://github.com/yukibtc/rust-negentropy) repository.

+The reference test suite can be run against this implementation by checking it out in the same directory as the `negentropy` repo, building the `harness` commands for both C++ and Rust, and then inside `negentropy/test/` directory running `perl test.pl cpp,rust`

-## Implementation Enhancements
+## Adversarial Input

+Negentropy is intended to be secure against a user who can insert arbitrary records into the DBs of one or both parties of the protocol.
+Secure in this sense means that the reconciliation will succeed without missing any records.
+A previous version of negentropy used xor to combine hashes, meaning it was only suitable for trusted input, or application-level countermeasures should have been taken (as described in Meyer's master's thesis).

+Note that the threat model does not include one of the sides of the parties in the protocol themselves being malicious (except that implementations should obviously be secure against implementation defects such as buffer overflows, etc).
+In this case, a malicious party could always pretend to have or not have records in the first place, meaning that corrupting the protocol doesn't gain them anything additional, except possibly wasting the other side's CPU/bandwidth/memory resources.

-### Pre-computing
+## Pre-computing Fingerprints

-Instead of aggregating the data items for each query, servers and/or clients may choose to pre-compute fingerprints for their entire set of data items, or particular subsets.
-Most likely, fingerprints will be aggregated in a tree data-structure so it is efficient to add or remove items.

-How or if this is implemented is independent of the protocol as described in this document.
+The reference implementations work by storing the IDs (sorted by timestamp and then id) in a contiguous memory buffer.
+This means that a single call to the SHA-256 hash function is sufficient for computing the fingerprint of any sub-range.
+The result is that fingerprints can be computed rapidly, especially when using dedicated CPU instructions.
+On my laptop, computing a fingerprint for 1 million records (with ID size 16) takes approximately 1 millisecond.

+However, for extremely large DBs, and also in cases where a significant amount of IO would be required to load all the IDs into a contiguous memory buffer, it would be helpful to be able to pre-compute fingerprints.
+As Meyer points out, storing a fingerprint for every possible sub-range would be infeasible, and SHA-256 cannot be computed incrementally, which reduces our options.

+Fortunately, because of the flexibility of the range-based approach, we can still pre-compute fingerprints for various common ranges, and then direct the protocol to prefer using those ranges.
+For example, suppose we wanted to send a large range that we haven't pre-computed, but we have several pre-computed sub-ranges within this range.
+The protocol functions perfectly well if we instead sent multiple adjacent range fingerprints instead of re-hashing the entire range, at the expense of some extra bandwidth usage.

+For example, suppose we pre-computed the fingerprints for all records within each day.
+In this case, when performing a reconcilliation, these daily ranges would always be preferred.
+Depending on how many records are stored each day, perhaps hourly fingerprints would be pre-computed in addition.
+When reconciling differing hours, it would fall back to loading the IDs into contiguous memory regions.

+This approach will work best if all participants in the system agree on globally-consistent daily/hourly boundaries.
+Because most often records that are being inserted or modified are for the current day, it may not be beneficial to pre-compute the current day's fingerprint as it would be changing too frequently.
+But a corollary to this is that re-computing the fingerprints of old/archival ranges would be infrequent.

 ## Use-Cases

 * [Bandwidth-efficient Nostr event syncing](https://github.com/hoytech/strfry/blob/next/docs/negentropy.md)

 ## Copyright